 WorldCat, the world's largest network of library content and services, is a global library network designed to enhance Web-based discovery of library resources anywhere.

-At the Fishbon Library, selected subscriptions are maintained that reflect the clinical, nursing, and research activities at Mount Zion.
-It is the same for the on-site book collection: there are basic medical references plus additional contemporary texts that reflect the healthcare activities at Mount Zion.
+At the Fishbon Library, selected subscriptions are maintained that reflect the clinical, nursing, and research activities at the UCSF Medical Center.
+The on-site book collection comprises basic medical references plus additional contemporary texts in selected clinical specialities.

 Mount Zion Hospital has been a part of San Francisco since 1887, and over the past 100 years has received many gifts of books from its physicians.
-Since 1950, the most noteworthy of these have been held in a special "History of Medicine" (HOM) collection that currently is housed in the Hellman Conference Room at Mount Zion.
+Since 1950, the most noteworthy of these have been held in a special "History of Medicine" (HOM) collection that currently is housed in the Hellman Conference Room at UCSF's Mount Zion campus.